10 – Sunshine Superman – Donovan

 # 6 – Super Trouper – ABBA

 ABBA captured both the glamour and the isolation of fame with “Super Trouper,” the title track from their 1980 album.
-Written and produced by Benny Andersson and Björn Ulvaeus, the song was recorded at Polar Music Studios in Stockholm, Sweden, and became the band’s final number one hit in the UK, topping the singles chart for three weeks.
+Written and produced by Benny Andersson and Björn Ulvaeus, the song was recorded at Polar Music Studios in Stockholm, Sweden.
+It became the band’s final number one hit in the UK, topping the singles chart for three weeks.
 It also reached number forty-five on the Billboard Hot 100 in the United States, maintaining the group’s presence in the global pop scene.
 The term “Super Trouper” referred to a brand of stage spotlight, a fitting metaphor for the song’s theme of life under the glare of public scrutiny.

 # 5 – Lost in the Supermarket – The Clash